sherlach/9wm/README.md

 if you want to use this for something.
 I have mine run "google-chrome-stable --show-app-list".

+Alternatively, you can use the -mm command line option to specify the command to run (much like with -term).

 What if I find a bug?
 =====================